NawarAli1912/EStore.API/README.md

 - Ensure Elasticsearch is running.
 - Explore the API Endpoints to understand available endpoints and their functionalities.

-### Syncing Database and Elasticsearch
+### Entity Framework Core and Dapper:

-The project implements domain events and the Outbox pattern to synchronize SQL database changes with the Elasticsearch index for products.
-This ensures real-time and efficient searching capabilities.
+This combination offers a balanced approach to data access.
+EF Core provides a developer-friendly ORM for standard operations, while Dapper enhances performance for complex queries.
+Highlighting this could underscore your commitment to both developer efficiency and application performance.

+### Idempotency Support:
+Reliable Idempotency Implementation:
+The system's architecture includes a well-designed implementation of idempotency for select endpoints.
+This is crucial for ensuring consistent outcomes in the face of repeated requests.
+Such a feature is particularly important in distributed systems where network reliability can be an issue, thereby enhancing the overall robustness and reliability of the application.

+### Result Pattern for Explicit Error Handling:
+The project adopts the result pattern to handle errors explicitly.
+This approach avoids the use of exceptions for control flow, leading to cleaner and more maintainable code.
+By employing a generic result type, the system provides clear and consistent feedback on operations, significantly improving error handling and enhancing the overall user experience.

 ### Background Service and Quartz

 The project uses a background service with Quartz to handle domain events in the Outbox, ensuring asynchronous and reliable processing.

-### EStore API

-This API serves as an eStore, providing endpoints to manage products, orders, categories and more.
-It seamlessly integrates Elasticsearch for efficient product searching.
+### NEST for Enhanced Search Capabilities:
+The project leverages NEST in conjunction with Elasticsearch to provide advanced search functionalities.
+This integration facilitates quick, scalable, and precise searching capabilities within the product database, offering users a seamless and effective search experience.

 ## Contributing